Fairfax Injury Lawyer Brien Roche Addresses The Limitations and Reporting Requirements

 In regard to contracts the limitation is three years for oral contracts.
 It is five for written.
 There may be warranty claims, in the nature of contract, that could carry a longer limitation.

 You should operate on the premise that most injury claims have a two year limitation.
 This limitation begins to run when any injury is suffered.
-Call, or contact us for a free consult.
+Call or contact us for a free consult.

-Limitations In Medical Malpractice Cases Must Be Addressed Early
+Limitations in Medical Malpractice Cases Must be Addressed Early

-In a medical malpractice case the statute of limitations is the first question that any lawyer is going to look at.
+In a medical malpractice case, the statute of limitations is the first question that any lawyer is going to look at.

 Frequently the patient remains under the care of the doctor for that condition for some time after the substandard act or omission occurs.
-If that is the case then the limitations may not begin to run until the end of that continuous treatment period.
+If that is the case, then the limitations may not begin to run until the end of that continuous treatment period.
 The question of whether or not that “continuous treatment rule” applies is a tricky question.

 You should not assume that just because you remained under the care of that doctor that therefore the continuous treatment rule applies.
 That is something that a lawyer needs to give you advice on.
 The better practice in terms of handling medical malpractice cases is to operate on the premise that the statute of limitations begins to run when the patient suffers some injury as a result of the substandard conduct.
 That statute of limitations then runs for a period of two (2) years.